starkbank/sdk-php/README.md

 ### Create utility payment

-Its also simple to pay utility bills (such as electricity and water bills) in the SDK.
+It's also simple to pay utility bills (such as electricity and water bills) in the SDK.

 ```php
 use StarkBank\UtilityPayment;